BissuelD/apptainer-singularity-projects/tutorials/EN/use-apptainer-image-ovito.md

 With Apptainer, the operation is similar, with a few differences:
 * Apptainer must be called to launch the container (a command line).
-* if one wishes to isolate the container from our machine, then it must be ensured that access to the files to be loaded into Ovito is possible (two options in the previous command line).
+* if one wishes to isolate the container from their machine, then it must be ensured that access to the files to be loaded into Ovito is possible (two options in the previous command line).
-* it has to be enforced, in such cases, that the container has access to the graphical resources of your machine (another option).
+* it has to be enforced, in such cases, that the container has access to the graphical resources of the host machine (another option).

 Each of these points is detailed in the following sections.